Dipsingh/dipsingh.github.io/_posts/2025-02-16-Hashing-HighSpeed-Packet-Processing.md

 # Application of Hashing techniques

 We have now discussed the fundamental concepts and challenges related to hashing.
 Next, I will shift to a practical perspective on how these techniques can be applied in high-speed networking hardware.
-I want to caveat that I am not a hardware design expert; my insights are primarily based on research and the limited information which is available .
+I want to caveat that I am not a hardware design expert; my insights are primarily based on research and the information available to public.
 My goal is to provide enough context and understanding so that we at least know what questions to ask.
 Often, we aren't even aware of the questions we should be asking.

 ## Open Addressing with Fixed-Size Buckets